jgneff/strictly-netbeans/README.md

 $ sudo snap install strictly-maven
 ```

-To use Strictly Maven instead of the Maven release that is bundled with NetBeans, select "Browse..." under Tools > Options > Java > Maven > Execution > Maven Home to open the dialog "Select Maven Installation Location," and then open the directory:
+To use Strictly Maven instead of the Maven release bundled with NetBeans, select "Browse..." under Tools > Options > Java > Maven > Execution > Maven Home to open the dialog "Select Maven Installation Location," and then open the directory:

 ```
 /snap/strictly-netbeans/current/maven